mesfind/oop-novice/_episodes/09-structural.md

 ## Introduction to Structural Bioinformatics with Biopython

 Biopython's `Bio.PDB` module provides powerful tools for working with macromolecular structures.
-This lesson focuses on compatible code for Biopython version 1.86, ensuring all examples work with this specific version.
+This lesson focuses on compatible code for Biopython, ensuring all examples work with this specific version.

 First, let's check the Biopython version and import necessary modules: